jiftoo/Kobra_Neo_Firmware/README.md

 #### Modified Anycubic Kobra Neo V1.33 Firmware

+I modified jokubasver's version of the kobra neo firmware and seems like got Lin_Advance working.
+Also I increased the acceleration.
+Can't say if it's safe to run, so run on own risk

 ## Features
 - Increase probing accuracy by doing multiple probes per point
 - Increased speed for the first Z-probe approach when double-probing